 ISO certification explained

 Welcome to the world of ISO!
-There is a lot to be told about ISO standards and ISO certifications.
-In this article, we will give you an overview of everything that is related to ISO: the meaning of ISO, about certification, ISO standards and requirements for certification.
+There is a lot to be told about ISO standards and the ISO certification.
+In this article, we will give you an overview of everything that is related to ISO: the meaning of ISO, about ISO certification, ISO standards and requirements for certification.
 We will take you through the entire process and cover every step.
 The following topics will be covered in this article:

 - Certification meaning

 - Why would I want to obtain ISO certification?